 The JBL LIVE 300TWS are fairly standard truly wireless in-ears, though they perform quite decently overall.
 Overall they perform similarly to the JBL FreeX Truly Wireless, except unlike those headphones, the 300TWS have a great companion app that gives you access to a parametric EQ, presets, and button-mapping for their touch-sensitive controls.
 While their 4.4-hour battery lasts longer than the battery found on the FreeX, it still doesn't last nearly as long as some other options, like the Samsung Galaxy Buds+ Truly Wireless, or the Anker SoundCore Liberty Air 2 Truly Wireless.
 Check out our recommendations for the best truly wireless earbuds, the best wireless Bluetooth earbuds, and the best earbuds and in-ear headphones.

 The Jabra Elite 75t Truly Wireless are slightly better in-ears than the JBL LIVE 300TWS Truly Wireless.
 The Jabra look and feel a bit more premium and durable, last longer off a single charge, and have more charges in their case.
 They also have a better noise isolation performance.
 However, the Jabra's app gives you a graphic EQ, while the JBL's app gives access to a fully parametric EQ so you can fine-tune the way they sound even more.
-The JBL also have a more balanced sound profile right out-of-the-box.
+The JBL also have a more balanced sound profile right out-of-the-box, which some may prefer.

 The Samsung Galaxy Buds+ Truly Wireless are better in-ears than the JBL LIVE 300TWS Truly Wireless.
 The Samsung have a more balanced profile, a longer battery life, and a nice case that supports wireless charging.
 On the other hand, the JBL's app offers slightly more customization options, including a parametric EQ as opposed to only EQ presets with the Samsung.
 The JBL also have a better microphone and easier-to-use controls.